pickles4evaaaa/mybibliotheca/scripts/README.md

 # Default Import Templates

-This directory contains scripts and functionality for managing default import templates in Bibliotheca.
+This directory contains scripts and functionality for managing default import templates in MyBibliotheca.

 ## Overview